coblan/webcode/doc/source/database_tools.rst

 As you can see,the most importent function is **save_model_form** .The function save row to Model automately becuase '_class' meta info of row represent Model class.So please make sure origin of ROW is function "to_dict".

-In frontend,we submit Form data by ajax .
+In frontend,we submit Row data by ajax.It will be routed to valid by form then to save into database.If has errors when validating,it will interrupted immidiatly and send errors to frontend.You can catch the errors,and it will be automatly displayed under field input.

 ::

 	var post_data=[{fun:'save',row:row}]
 	$.post('',JSON.stringify(post_data),function (data) {
-		reside_data_from_end...
+		// judge if there is errors back from server if(data.save.errors){
+			update_vue_obj(self.kw.errors,data.save.errors)
+		}
 	})